 Jurisdiction means an Australian State or Territory.

-Land Registry means the agency responsible for maintaining the Jurisdiction’s titles register.
+Land Registry means the agency of a State or Territory responsible for maintaining the Jurisdiction’s titles register and, where the responsibility has been delegated, it includes the delegate.

 Participation Rules means the rules relating to use of the electronic lodgment network determined by the Registrar from time to time.